 There are examples of step-down facilities being quickly mobilised and staffed by councils, CCGs and nurses to support people who no longer need to be in hospital.

 Buckinghamshire Council made up to 240 beds available as a care and reablement centre within just three weeks, staffed by care workers and a team of volunteers.
-This supports people leaving hospital but unable to return home, as well as those who live at home but may need temporary short-term support.
+This supports people leaving hospital but unable to return home, as well as those who live at home but who may need temporary short-term support.